-however, this travel was a wee bit different. how? well. instead of moving DIRECTLY to our new location which is Washington, we had a three week transition period in Idaho for the hubster’s work. it was odd. packing boxes for our new home in Washington… for our three week stay in Idaho… and a 3 day road trip.
+1. Instead of moving DIRECTLY to our new location which is Washington, we had a three week transition period in Idaho for the hubster’s work.
+This was odd.
+Packing boxes for our new home in Washington… for our three week stay in Idaho… and a 3-day road trip.

-plus. when the movers arrived, they didn’t really understand the boxes labeled WASHINGTON and IDAHO. and packed ALL the boxes in the moving truck (even though I was planning on taking the boxes labeled IDAHO with us in our vehicles).
+When the movers arrived, they didn’t really understand the boxes labeled WASHINGTON and IDAHO.
+So ALL the boxes were packed in the moving truck (even though I was planning on taking the boxes labeled IDAHO with us in our vehicles).

-I calmly looked at him with a smile and said, “yes, as soon as the movers arrive with our boxes, I’ll toss them out. otherwise, he will wear them.”
+I calmly looked at him with a smile and said, “Yes, as soon as the movers arrive with our boxes, I’ll toss them out.
+Otherwise, he will wear them.”
 I know.
 I am refusing to purchase new pants for my son because we have a SLEW of clothes coming soon (I hope) in those boxes.

-anywho. besides all the drama with our move… I’d love to share with you some tidbits on how we are keeping on track with our healthy lifestyle PLUS some things I am loving + can not live without.
+Anywho, besides all the drama with our move I’d love to share with you some tidbits on how we are keeping on track with our healthy lifestyle PLUS some things I am loving + can not live without.

-here are some tidbits on what I found helpful to bring along on our 3-day CROSS COUNTRY road trip with two geriatric canines + twin 5 year olds… (yes, we are crazy)!
+Here are some tidbits on what I found helpful to bring along on our 3-day CROSS COUNTRY road trip with two geriatric canines + twin 5 year olds… (yes, we are crazy)!

-canvas insulated tote: to bring healthy snack options because let’s be real, the gas station RARELY holds nutritious food items besides the $2 banana!
+CANVAS INSULATED TOTE: to bring healthy snack options because let’s be real, the gas station RARELY holds nutritious food items besides the $2 banana!
 WHAT?

 loaded with boiled eggs, veggie sticks, berries, turkey slices, cheese sticks, sandwiches, etc.